torvalds/linux/drivers/staging/wusbcore/Documentation/wusb-design-overview.rst

 information.
 Buried in there is a lot of URBs for executing the segments and buffer transfers.

-For OUT xfers, there is an array of segments, one URB for each, another one of buffer URB.
+For OUT xfers, there is an array of segments, one URB for each, ayesther one of buffer URB.
 When submitting, we submit URBs for segment request 1, buffer 1, segment 2, buffer 2...etc.
 Then we wait on the DTI for xfer result data; when all the segments are complete, we call the callback to